khanonjs/khanon.js-website/public/tutorials/04-loading-sprites.md

 # Conclusion

-There are two ways to define sprites and particles: using their own *class*, or declaring them within the scene as *propertioes* or *methods*.
-You need to think if it worth creating their own class, depending if you will reuse them and if you need to implement logic and lifecycle.
+There are two ways to define sprites and particles: using their own *class*, or declaring them within the scene as *properties* or *methods*.
+You can decide whether it's worth creating their own class; depending on whether you'll be reusing them and whether you need to implement logic and lifecycles.

 Access and use Babylon.js objects every time you need through the *BabylonAccessor*.
-You are free to use them, but avoid removing them.
-Khanon.js is who handle their lifetime.
+You are free to use them, but don't them.
+Khanon.js is who handles their lifetime.

 Use the *setup* object everytime you need to configure your elements in Khanon.js.
-It is present in many different interfaces.
-That is helpful to avoid redundant code along your project.
+This is helpful to avoid redundant code throughout your project.